How to Build a B2B Customer Profile That Drives Revenue

 B2B decision-makers ignore generic outreach.
 They only engage with sellers who understand their specific challenges and can prove it.

 A B2B customer profile gives you that precision.
 It defines which companies get maximum value from what you sell, based on firmographics, tech stack, and buying signals.
 Build one correctly and you'll target accounts that actually convert, not just fill your pipeline with noise.
+Get it right and the results are measurable: Smartsheet achieved an 84% increase in MQLs by building campaigns around deep buying-committee segmentation.

-What Is a B2B Customer Profile?
+What is a B2B customer profile?

 A B2B customer profile (also called an ideal customer profile or ICP) defines the specific characteristics of companies most likely to buy from you and get the most value from your product.
 It includes firmographics like industry, company size, revenue, location, plus technographics like their tech stack and buying committee structure.
 This framework tells sales and marketing exactly who to target and how to message them.